mil/markdown-tree/README.md

 Todos
 --------------------------------
-- Clean up the default template's css
+- Clean up the default template's CSS
-- Create example site using same example structure in repo
 - Add more error handling for reading file
-- Add support for .mkd, .markdown, and more extensions

 Credits
 -------